I Legally Have Two Passports. Should You?

 If you have a need and can prove it, the application process for a second passport is straight forward.
 Simply fill out State Department Form DS-82 (U.S. Passport Renewal Application), write a statement in support of your application – I used this one – and send or take it, with the application fees, to the appropriate U.S. Consulate for processing.

 Possessing two legal, valid, U.S. passports is an unusual thing and, if you are applying while overseas, some consulates may not have heard of it.
 You may have to MAKE IT VERY CLEAR that you are applying for a second passport, not a replacement and that your primary passport SHOULD NOT BE CANCELLED!

 To me, the freedom to travel is as important as the air that I breathe.
 I find not having a passport in my direct possession stifling and confining.
 Having a second passport allows you the freedom to continuously travel and not have to be concerned about being stuck someplace while you are getting visas.
 Also, this wasn’t the primary consideration for me, but the U.S. State Department no longer allows more pages to be added to your passport.
 This way I have more pages for more stamps.

-Unless you spend a huge portion of your time doing last minute traveling, or you travel to areas of the world where governments don’t get along, you probably don’t need a second passport.
+Unless you spend a huge portion of your time doing last minute traveling, or you travel to areas of the world where governments don’t get along, you probably don’t need to bother applying for a second passport.
 But, if you are a very frequent globetrotter who doesn’t know where you will be from one day to the next, a second passport may be just what you need.